Computer history - 1995

 Computer and technology-related events in 1995

-Apple allowed other computer companies to clone its computer by announcing it was licensing the Macintosh operating system rights to Radius on January 4, 1995.
+Apple allowed other companies to clone its computer by announcing it was licensing the Macintosh operating system rights to Radius on January 4, 1995.

 MySQL was introduced on May 23, 1995.